Fonger/bsoneditor/docs/api.md

 - `{boolean} search`

-  Enables a search box in the upper right corner of the JSONEditor.
+  Enables a search box in the upper right corner of the BSONEditor.
 True by default.
 Only applicable when `mode` is 'tree', 'view', or 'form'.

 - `{Number} indentation`